-How do I apply for registration by UKPHR's Specialist registration by portfolio assessment route?
+1. How do I apply for registration by UKPHR's Specialist registration by portfolio assessment route?

-UKPHR's Board intends that UKPHR's Specialist registration by portfolio assessment route will open on 01 September 2018.
-This route will be by retrospective portfolio assessment.
+UKPHR's Board opened UKPHR's Specialist registration by portfolio assessment route on 01 September 2018.
+This route involves retrospective portfolio assessment.

 It has a core principle of equivalence in competencies and process wherever possible to the CESR (Certificate of Eligibility for Specialist Registration) route operated by the GMC (General Medical Council) and the 2015 Public Health Specialty Training Curriculum (2015 Curriculum).